createspb/docker_rabbitmq/README.md

-# Dockerhub: createdigitalspb/redis3
+# Dockerhub: createdigitalspb/rabbitmq

-Our image for projects that use redis >= 3.
+Our image for projects that use RabbitMQ.